hakillha/YX_public_docs/README.md

 # Informal additional info and notes
 * Find advanced GCNET pretrained model files in [GCNET author github repo](https://github.com/xvjiarui/GCNet).
 * The `mmdet` files in this repo is only for keeping track of changes on top of the original code since for some reason we can't effectively keep a copy of our own revised `mmdet` code on github(compilation doesn't work after pulling it into a new environment).
 So please install `mmdet` using the official repo and make changes based on the changes in this repo.
+Also if you are just using this repo for inference then you don't need to worry about this and can simply install mmlab from the official repo.
-* If you run into `KeyError: 'segmentation'`, make following change to `${MMDET}/dataset/coco.py` :
+* If you run into `KeyError: 'segmentation'` after starting a detector training, make the following change to `${MMDET}/dataset/coco.py` :
   ```python
   if 'segmentation' in ann:
       gt_masks_ann.append(ann['segmentation'])